-Each parcel created by the subdivision must have adequate routine and emergency access as prescribed in Section 7022.
+Each parcel lot created by the subdivision must have adequate routine and emergency access as prescribed in Section 7022.

 g.
-Division of Parcels
+Division of Parcels Lots

-No parcel shall be divided by a county, city, school or any other taxing district boundary line.
+No parcel lot shall be created so as to become divided by any existing county, city, school or any other taxing district boundary line.

 h.
-Corner Parcels
+Corner Parcels Lots